Father Knows Best

 Years later my sister told me I was born in a small house with only two rooms, a kitchen and a bedroom that was near Polo Illinois.
 I’m not sure why we were living there, but Yvonne said my parents were buying 165 acre farm about a mile away.
 She said when I was two weeks old, my father had finished milking the cows and hitched a horse up to a hay wagon.
 It was dark and lots of snow on the gravel road, but he drove up to the small house and covered all of us in blankets.
 We got on the hay wagon with the horse and off we went to the farm my parents were buying.
 Yvonne thinks that’s why I like to travel, I was two weeks old and already took a trip on a hay wagon with a horse pulling it.

-We were only on the farm for a couple of months and then moved to a 500 acre farm near Pecatonica Illinois that’s about an hour away from our farm near Polo.
+We were only on the farm near Polo for a couple of months and then moved to a 500 acre farm near Pecatonica Illinois that’s about an hour away from the farm we were buying.
 We rented that 500 acre farm and used all the profits from it to pay off the farm near Polo.
 We eventually tore down all of the buildings and built new ones on the 160 acre farm near Polo.
-A fabulous house my mother designed, barn, machines shed, chicken coop, a pig pen, and storage for grains.
+An up to date house my mother designed, barn, machines shed, chicken coop, a pig pen, and storage for grains.

 The 500 acre farm was fantastic to grow up on.
 150 acres of woods with oak trees and maple trees.
 There was a high hill in the middle of the forest, and on top of it was an Indian mound.
 At the bottom of the hill or in the valley, was a swamp.
 We were told the Native Americans dug the dirt up, carried it to the top of the hill and made this pyramid shaped mound.
 The mound had an alter in the front with large rocks on it, facing south.
 I used to play cowboy and Indian on top of that mound.
 How many people can say they had the ability to do that when they were six or seven years old.